kdeldycke/awesome-billing/readme.md

 - [Driving Global Fraud Losses Down While Empowering Business Growth](https://youtu.be/yJKWpTBVTiI?t=60) - In this talk by Uber Eats, we learn from the biggest payment processor that “growing businesses with declining loss rates is extremely rare in the industry”.
 Also, fraud can takes several forms: chargebacks on non-perishable goods, promo abuse, refunds…

+- [KYC and AML: beyond the acronyms](https://www.bitsaboutmoney.com/archive/kyc-and-aml-beyond-the-acronyms/) - KYC is nuanced and fuzzy, because it is a stochastic process to reduce risk.

 - [Awesome Fraud Detection Research Papers](https://github.com/benedekrozemberczki/awesome-fraud-detection-papers) - Papers sourced from several conferences on all sort of fraud: credit card, payment transactions, loans, customs inspections, money laundering networks, and more.

 ### Cards